heiswayi/heiswayi.nrird.com/_posts/2019/2019-08-24-inhouse-camguard.md

 comments: true
 ---

-Few months ago, I built Inhouse Camguard in my spare time to experiment with some AForge libraries using C# and WPF.
-AForge.NET Framework is easy to use and we can do many great applications with it.
-Other than just detecting motion in the live video feed, Inhouse Camguard also can plot a continuous graph showing the sensivity of the motion from the camera source, do data logging with some options and capture the image based on trigger threshold.
+I built Inhouse Camguard few months ago in my spare time to experiment with some AForge libraries using C# and WPF.
+[AForge.NET Framework](http://www.aforgenet.com/framework/) is easy to use, and we can do many great applications with it.
+The purpose of this app is to automatically detect a motion from a video feed like a webcam video while plotting a continuous graph showing the sensitivity of that motion.
+This app can do some data logging and is able to capture a static image of the video when the motion sensitivity triggers the threshold.

 {% include figure.html src="https://i.imgur.com/1vAwAmW.png" caption="Inhouse Camguard 1.0" %}

-### Application features
+### Application feature details

-- 2 type of motion detection algorithms
+- Contains 2 types of motion detection algorithms.
-- 4 type of motion processing algorithms
+- Contains 4 types of motion processing algorithms.
-- display motion history overlay chart at the bottom of live video feed
+- Able to display motion history overlay chart at the bottom of live video feed.
-- access to Local Video Capture Settings and Crossbar Video Settings tool
+- Able to access to Local Video Capture Settings and Crossbar Video Settings tool.
-- display histogram (luminosity, red, green, blue) of the current video feed
+- Can display histogram (luminosity, red, green, blue) of the current video feed.
-- display motion sensitivity graph plotting
+- Can display motion sensitivity graph plotting.
-- data logging with some options
+- Can do data logging with few options available.
-- trigger settings with option to capture the image
+- Has trigger settings with certain options to capture the image.

 ### Source code & download